theoneandonlywoj/Courses/XX-XX-XX-Vim-Essentials/README.md

 13. Navigate to the beginning (top) of the file with one key.
 14. Navigate a half-page down continuously until the bottom of the file is reached.
 15. Navigate a half-page up continuously until the top of the file is reached.

+### 6. More about the Insert mode
+- To enter the Insert mode before the cursor, press `i`.
+- To enter the Insert mode after the cursor, press `a`.
+- To enter the Insert mode at the beginning of the line, press `I`.
+- To enter the Insert mode at the end of the line, press `A`.
+- To insert a line below the current line - `o` (lowercase o).
+- To insert a line below the current line - `O` (capital o).
+- To delete the character where the cursos is, press `x`.
+- To delete the entire line - `dd`.